aboerzel/CarND-LaneLines-P1/README.md

 ![Blur][img_lane_lines]

 ### 2. Identify potential shortcomings with your current pipeline
 I think the current solution isn't robust enough to work in real life scenarios.
-There are some questions to clarify and to improved the stability accordingly.
+There are some questions to clarify and to improve the stability accordingly.

 #### Question 1
 The current solution uses a fixed region of interest.
 This works well for the given test images.
-But all the test images contains flat roads with relative straight roads.
+But all the test images contains flat and relative straight roads.
 What happens when the road has tight curves or great slopes, like serpentines?

 #### Question 2
 The test images contains empty roads with 2 clean lane lines and without disturbances, so the current solution works fine with these images.
 But what happens if the road contains more than 2 lines or some disturbing objects in the region of interest?